Tatra 87

 The Tatra 87 (T87) is a car built by Czechoslovak manufacturer Tatra from 1936 to 1950.
-It was powered by a rear-mounted 2.9-litre air-cooled 90-degree overhead cam V8 engine that produced 85 horsepower and could drive the car at nearly 100 mph.
+It was powered by a rear-mounted, 2.9-litre, air-cooled, 90°, overhead cam V8 engine that produced 85 horsepower and could drive the car at nearly 100 mph.
 It is ranked among the fastest production cars of its time.
 Competing cars in this class, however, used engines with almost twice the displacement, and with fuel consumption of 20 litres per 100 km (11.8 mpg).
 Thanks to its aerodynamic shape, the Tatra 87 had a consumption of just 12.5 litres per 100 km (18.8 mpg).
 After the war, between 1950 and 1953, T87s were fitted with more modern 2.5-litre V8 T603 engines.

 The 87 was used by Hanzelka and Zikmund for their travel through Africa and Latin America from 1947 to 1950.

 Design

 The Tatra 87 has unique bodywork.
 Its streamlined shape was designed by Hans Ledwinka and Erich Übelacker and was based on the Tatra 77, the first car designed with aerodynamics in mind.
 The body design was based on proposals submitted by Paul Jaray of Hungarian descent, who designed the famous German Graf Zeppelin dirigibles.
 A fin in the sloping rear of the Tatra helps to divide the air pressure on both sides of the car, a technique used later in aircraft.
 Tatra 87 had a drag coefficient of 0.36 as tested in the VW tunnel in 1979, as well as a reading of 0.244 for a 1:5 model tested in 1941.